 Before the next registration period, you should be provided an individual faculty advisor for the rest of your studies.
 This advisor should be listed in Locus.
 Later registration choices should be taken up with your advisor.

 If you are doing an independent project for Comp 490, you need to find a faculty member to supervise your project and have the faculty supervisor email the department secretary to register you.
 This does not generally make sense in your first semester but is possible in exceptional circumstances.
 It helps if you and the faculty member are familiar with each other.
-Talk to your instructors outside of class, and take advantage of community events to meet and get to know faculty!
+Talk to your instructors outside of class, and take advantage of community seminars and events to meet and get to know faculty!
 It is particularly helpful when you want to do something that the professor already wants done.
 At the other end of the spectrum, a student might just propose something that sounds interesting to a potential faculty supervisor who knows the student is self-motivated.
 Or a project could end up somewhere in between: something the professor is interested in, with a particular twist that appeals to the student....

 In most cases, we recommend that you and your independent study advisor fill out a request for course title form, which is available at http://www.luc.edu/media/lucedu/gradschool/pdfs/Request%20for%20Course%20Title.pdf The Graduate Program Director must sign this form.
 This is very useful when someone else is reading your transcript: Plain “Independent Study” on your transcript is totally uninformative!

-First, you need to find or hold job during the period of the Internship.
+First, you need to find a job for the period of the Internship.
 There are online, searchable listings through the university career center, http://www.luc.edu/career.
 (The Computer Science department also maintains an informal jobs list at http://jobs.cs.luc.edu.)
 When you find a job, contact the GPD and get your job description approved.
 Internships are for 1-6 credits.
 See Variable Credit Courses.

 You should consult with the Office for International Programs(OIP) for the full legal details of CPT.